jordaoqualho/dungeon-of-aurora-front/README.md

-# Dungeon of Aurora RPG
+# Dungeons of Aurora RPG

-Welcome to Dungeon of Aurora, an online web application based on the Dungeon and Dragons system for playing RPGs.
+Welcome to Dungeons of Aurora, an online web application based on the Dungeons and Dragons system for playing RPGs.
 This platform allows you to explore the magical world of Aurora, battle fearsome monsters, complete quests, and embark on thrilling adventures with your friends.

 ## Table of Contents